Beyond RAG vs. Long-Context: Learning Distraction-Aware Retrieval for Efficient Knowledge Grounding

 \subsection{Zero-shot Evaluation of LDAR}

 Table~\ref{tab:zero-shot} evaluates whether retrieval strategies learned in the LaRA benchmark can generalize in a zero-shot manner to tasks in another benchmark (HELMET).
-To ensure alignment across tasks, LDAR retrievers trained in the Comparison task are evaluated in a zero-shot setting on the long-context version of HotpotQA.
-Similarly, LDAR retrievers trained on the Location task are evaluated zero-shot on the long-context version of NQ.
+To ensure alignment across multi-hop and single-hop tasks, LDAR trained on the Comparison task is evaluated zero-shot on long-context HotpotQA task, and LDAR trained on the Location task is evaluated zero-shot on long-context NQ task.
 Although the observed performance gap is smaller than in Table~\ref{table:baseline_full}, LDAR still achieves better average performance compared to RAG or the long-context approach, while also attaining a lower token usage ratio relative to the long-context approach.
 These results indicate that LDAR’s learned retrieval strategies can generalize to tasks in another benchmark in a zero-shot manner.